Table of Contents

 The regular and retake versions of a quiz are graded by the instructors.
 Graded quizzes and retakes (and corresponding solutions) are only viewable in Gradescope.

-Quizzes are open-notes, but you may not consult other students or look things up on the internet during a quiz or retake, nor may you consult other students who have already taken the quiz.
+Quizzes are open-notes, but you may not consult other students or look things up on the internet during a quiz or retake, nor may you consult other students who have already taken the quiz (including students who took CS111 in previous semesters).
 Using Thonny or a Jupyter notebook or anything that runs Python code is explicitly forbidden during quizzes and retakes.
-Doing so is considered an honor code violation.

 You should not talk with other students about a quiz even after you have taken it and/or the deadline has passed, because they may not have taken it due to special circumstances.
 The instructors are happy to answer any questions you might have about quiz scores or other details.